2476327115/CS225-Final-project/README.md

 ## Document

-Our team contract, team proposal and FP_Log can be find
+Our team contract, team proposal and FP_Log can be find in /document directory.

 ## Dataset Acquisition